 Midterm and Final Exams: 8 ID'S, 1 essay

-of each lecture.
+beginning of each lecture.
 You will be asked not only to

 identify the terms, but also to explain their historical

 Essay questions will deal with major themes discussed in the

-I have made in class with the additional word, "comment."
+generalization I have made in class with the additional word,

-plenty to say in response to each of these questions.
-You will be
+have plenty to say in response to each of these questions.

-good essay consists of a series of good generalizations based on
+a good essay consists of a series of good generalizations based on

 the exam question and backed up with specific support from the

 lectures and the readings.
 I am particularly impressed when

 students include in their essays references to primary source

 ELECTRONIC DEVICE POLICY:

 put away before class begins.
-Cell phones, laptop computers, MP3
+Cell phones, laptop computers,

-you should be sure to take good notes for yourself.
+However, you should be sure to take good notes for yourself.
 You

 almost certainly will not remember the material if you don’t take

 extensive notes.
 You will also find that the time goes much more

-quickly if are taking notes rather than just sitting and listening.
+quickly if are taking notes rather than just sitting and

-lecture.
+each lecture.
 It is a good idea to record the title and date

 of each lecture.
 Also, it is a good idea to review and annotate

 ACADEMIC INTEGRITY STATEMENT

 misconduct run contrary to the purposes of higher

 before the exam.
 Bluebooks that have not been checked, have